letoram/cat9/README.md

 ### Copy

-    copy src [opts] dst
+    copy src [opts] [dst]

-The copy command is used to copy data in and out of Cat9 itself, such as taking the output of a previous job and storing it in a file or into another running job.
+The copy command is used to copy data in and out of Cat9 itself, such as taking the output of a previous job and storing it in a file, into another running job or into a new job (if dst is not provided).

 By default, src and dst are treated as just names with normal semantics for absolute or relative paths.
 Depending on a prefix used, the role can change: